DCEM: A deep complementary energy method for solid mechanics: Method

 \subsection{Introduction to the principle of minimum complementary energy}

-The above displacement and stress solutions from the infinitesimal parallelepiped perspective are strong forms (differential formulation).
-From the energy form, we can get the variational formulation.
-The traditional deep energy form is from the principle of minimum potential energy.
-There is another important energy principle in solid mechanics called the principle of minimum complementary energy.
-However, there is currently no research on deep energy algorithms for this energy principle (complementary energy).
+So far, the displacement and stress solutions in \Cref{sec: introduction to stress function} are in strong forms.
+From the variational formulation, we can get the energy form of the stress solution.
+The traditional deep energy form is based on the principle of minimum potential energy.
+However, there is another important energy principle in solid mechanics called the principle of minimum complementary energy.